-Returning from overseas, he practiced law with E. J. McMurray for a time, then with his brother-in-law F. M. Bastin.
+Returning from overseas, he practiced law with Edward J. McMurray for a time, then with his brother-in-law Frank M. Bastin.
 During the 1930s, he was associated with Wasyl Swystun, N. Hamilton Layton, and Julius Buriak.
 At the time of his death, he was senior partner in the firm of Lamont, Buriak, and Zivot.
 He was appointed a King’s Counsel in January 1938.

 On 8 August 1922, he married May Bastin (1890-1950), daughter of Charles E. Bastin of Winnipeg.
-They had six children: John Salmon Lamont II, Mary Lamont, John Salmon Lamont, Jean Lamont, Charles Edward Lamont, and Frank Lamont.
+They had five children: Mary Lorna Lamont (1924-2011, wife of Robert J. MItchell), John Salmon Lamont, Jean Lamont (?-?, wife of N. E. Pycock), Charles Edward “Charlie” Lamont (1930-1995), and Frank Lamont.
 He served as Reeve of the Rural Municipality of Assiniboia from 1933 to 1939.
-He was elected as a Liberal to the Manitoba Legislature in the 1936 general election and served a single term.
-He was a member of Westminster United Church, St. Andrew’s Society, the Caledonia Society, and the Maritime Provinces Association.
+He was elected as a Liberal to the Manitoba Legislature in the 1936 general election and served a single term, being defeated in 1941.
+He was a member of Westminster United Church, St. Andrew’s Society, Caledonia Society, and Maritime Provinces Association.